 So most importantly, I want to say thank you for taking your time out of your day to spend an hour with me and the other parents, talking about what it is to be a parent, to talk about some of the highs as well as the lows of this wonderful and unique experience.
 Being here does show that you care.

 I feel like a lot of parents stress about what they’re putting in, if they’re a good parent, and if they’ve done this situation well, but reaching out to find resources on being a good parent, on taking care of your child, learning new skills is amazing.
 That shows that you are thinking about your child, you’re thinking about the interactions you’re having with your child, and that you are a good parent.

 Who wants to know all the answers about parenthood?

 We don’t have them!
 Every parent is going to be different.
 Every child is going to be different.

-There are certain things that we can teach about parenting that help encourage positive experiences and good developmental skills from the child and attachment between the child and the parent, but not everything is going to be cookie-cutter.
+There are certain things that we can teach about parenting that help encourage positive experiences, good developmental skills from the child, and attachment between the child and the parent.
+But, not everything is going to be cookie-cutter.
 I think we all know this, but it can be stressful, not feeling like we can have all the answers at our fingertips.

-Today’s focus is first I want us to do a grounding exercise.
+First, today’s focus is to do a grounding exercise.
 I know it’s been a long day, and we’re probably all tired, so I want to take a moment to focus on us.
 And then I want to talk about parenting stressors.
 What do you find?

 You struggle with things that happen pretty regularly as well as things that come out of the blue that we just don’t feel like we handle.
 I think that would be great to talk about.